TartanLlama/secret-hitler-strategies/index.md

 Hitler does not know who the other Fascists are but the other Fascists all know who the other Fascists are.
 There is a deck of Liberal and Fascist policies.
 There are eleven Fascist policies and six Liberal policies in the deck.
 An exception to this is that in a five player game, Hitler knows who the other Fascists are.

 In order to reveal party membership between players, at the start of the game, one player instructs all players to close their eyes and extend their hand.
-Then, Hitler is instructed to raise his thumb and the other Fascists are instructed to open their eyes.
-Once all Fascists have made eye contact and know who they are working with, Hitler is instructed to lower his thumb and the other Fascists are instructed to close their eyes.
+Then, Hitler is instructed to raise their thumb and the other Fascists are instructed to open their eyes.
+Once all Fascists have made eye contact and know who they are working with, Hitler is instructed to lower their thumb and the other Fascists are instructed to close their eyes.
 At this point, everyone can open their eyes and the game can begins.

 The Liberal team wins when five Liberal policies are enacted or when Hitler is assassinated, whereas the Fascist team wins when six Fascist policies are enacted or Hitler is elected chancellor at any point after the third Fascist policy is enacted.